Coping with family break-up, separation or divorce

 - Make choices that give you control over your life — These choices might be accepting that it’s over, not being a victim, being positive for your children and other family members, learning new skills and making plans for the future.

 - Ask for help — People will want to help you, so don’t be afraid to ask.
-Talk to trusted family and friends or to your doctor, especially if your feelings are affecting your everyday activities.
+Talk to trusted family and friends or to your doctor, especially if your feelings are affecting your everyday activities or your work or studies.

 - Contact services for support and advice — There are many services that can help you through separation and divorce, such as counselling, family dispute resolution and family violence prevention.
 You can find a list of services on the Relationships Australia and Family Relationships Online websites, or call Relationships Australia on 1300 364 277.

-How to support children coping with a family break-up, separation or divorce
+How can I support my children through a family break-up, separation or divorce?

 Here are some tips for supporting children affected by separation or divorce.

-- Provide lots of reassurance — Make sure your kids know the break-up was not their fault and that you will always be their parents and love them just as much.
+- Provide lots of reassurance — Make sure your kids know the break-up was not their fault and that you will always be their parents and love them just as much as before.
 Be positive about the future.
 Tell them about future living arrangements and that good things will come out of the situation in the end.

 - Be respectful about the other parent — It is harmful to children when parents attack or criticise each other.
 Children should never have to take sides or to be your go-between.
 Minimise arguments and find a way to communicate respectfully with the other parent.
 Let your children be free to love both parents and not have to choose.